tyson-swetnam/QUBES_NEON/README.md

 ## Lesson 3: Lidar data QAQC and Visualization

 **Goals**: Learn how to do basic lidar processing and visualization.

+**Value**: Be able to improve classification of lidar and visualize

 * Introduce[PDAL](https://www.pdal.io/) (w/ Docker) for lidar classification.
   * CLI executions.